wazuh/wazuh-documentation/source/user-manual/kibana-app/features/index-pattern.rst

 .. note::

-  If you change the index pattern with the top menu bar selector, the app will be reloaded to apply the change.
+  If you change the index pattern using the top menu bar selector, the app will be reloaded to apply the change.